sophiaIC/HolisticSpecifications/popl2022/response.md

 *176-181: Is what you describe here really inherent to your necessity logic?
-Isn't it rather a consequence of - where - you check the validity of your specifications?* **(Julian: I'm not entirely sure what to put here.)**
+Isn't it rather a consequence of - where - you check the validity of your specifications?* **We are not totally clear chat you mean.
+What is inherent to our Necessity specifications is that it concentrates on effects (here change of balance).**

 *182: I find the term \"not monotonic\" misplaced here.
-Isn't it obvious that adding more behavior can invalidate more stuff?* **Perhaps this is obvious, although it is an important point, and one that is not true of many existing specification languages where specifications are restricted to a single function.
-Proofs in Necessity take a holistic view of a module.**
+Isn't it obvious that adding more behavior can invalidate more stuff?* **Perhaps this is obvious, but we thought it was an interesting observation.
+We would be happy to remove, or qualify. **

 *192: One could draw a comparison to loop invariants: While pushing a loop invariant through a loop body, the invariant can (and likely will) also break intermediately.
-The point is just that it holds before and after the execution of the loop body, just like you specifications hold before and after the call.*
+The point is just that it holds before and after the execution of the loop body, just like you specifications hold before and after the call.* **excellent point.
+We can add the comparison, and also to object invariants.**

 *199: \"the executing object (this) is always external\".
 Without your formal semantics presented later, this sentence (snippet) is very